syncfusion-content/wpf-docs/wpf/SfDataGrid/Interactive-Features.md

 # Interactive Features

-This section explains you how to use context menu, Column Chooser window and Rowheader in SfDatagrid.
-You can also see the different types of available API, methods and events for contextmenu, Column Chooser window and for row header.
+This section explains you how to use context menu, Column Chooser window and RowHeader in SfDatagrid.
+You can also see the different types of available API, methods and events for context menu, Column Chooser window and for row header.

 ## Context Menu